Orcapt/orca-pip/docs/README.md

-# Lexia SDK Documentation
+# Orca SDK Documentation

-Complete documentation for the Lexia SDK.
+Complete documentation for the Orca SDK.

 ## Table of Contents